© The Society of Legal Scholars

 - Administration centralised and reduced

 From now on all submissions to the journal must be submitted online at http://mc.manuscriptcentral.com/lest.
-Full instructions and support are acailable on the site and a user ID and password can be obtained on the first visit.
+Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 If you require assistance then click the Get Help Now link which appears at the top right corner of every ScholarOne Manuscripts page.
-If you cannot submit online, please contact Alan Greene in the Editorial Office (email@example.com).
-Submissions should not exceed 10,000 words.
+If you cannot submit online, please contact John Pearson in the Editorial Office (firstname.lastname@example.org).
+Legal Studies welcomes submissions of no more than 10,000 words exclusive of footnotes.
+Footnotes should not be excessive in length or in number.
+The editors reserve the right to request that authors reduce footnote text in advance of peer review and/or publication.
 Decisions on manuscripts will normally be made within ten weeks.

 In submitting manuscripts authors should observe the following:

 (i) Contributions should be word processed, double spaced and with a left hand margin of at least 1½ inches.

 (ii) All contributions should be accompanied by a short abstract.

 (iii) Footnotes should appear on the same page as the relevant text, and be indicated by Arabic numerals.

 (iv) Internal cross referencing should be to footnotes only (not pages).